-corporate actions fall within the scope of competence of the Board of Directors.
-Where the legislation directly assigns these corporate actions to the competence of the General Shareholders' Meeting, the Board of Directors shall issue necessary recommendations to the shareholders.

-2. The Company's Articles of Association qualify at least the following actions as major corporate actions: reorganisation of the Company, purchase of 30 or more percent of the Company's voting shares (take-over), closure of major transactions by the Company, increase or reduction in the Company's authorised capital, listing and delisting of the Company's shares.
+- 1. The Company's Articles of Association define a list and criteria of transactions or other actions qualified as major corporate actions.
+Resolutions on major corporate actions fall within the scope of competence of the Board of Directors.
+Where the legislation directly assigns these corporate actions to the competence of the General Shareholders' Meeting, the Board of Directors shall issue necessary recommendations to the shareholders. - 2.
+The Company's Articles of Association qualify at least the following actions as major corporate actions: reorganisation of the Company, purchase of 30 or more percent of the Company's voting shares (take-over), closure of major transactions by the Company, increase or reduction in the Company's authorised capital, listing and delisting of the Company's shares.